cockroachdb/docs/cockroachcloud/cmek-ops-gcp.md

 	1. Click **+ Create service account**.

 1. Authorize {{ site.data.products.dedicated }}'s GCP project to use the service account (making it *cross-tenant*).
-	1. Click your newly created service account's email address to visit its details page.
+	1. Click your newly-created service account's email address to visit its details page.
-	1. Select the **PERMISSIONS** tab and click **ADD**.
+	1. Select the **PERMISSIONS** tab and click **GRANT ACCESS**.
 	1. For **New principals**, enter the service account ID for the {{ site.data.products.dedicated }}-managed service account to which you will grant access to this service account.
 		The service account ID takes the following format:
 		`crl-kms-user-{CLUSTER_ID}@{PROJECT_ID}.iam.gserviceaccount.com`